Its chief objectives are to:

 Government & other Committee Memberships:

-Established in November 2017 with the expressed intention of advising the Minister with recommendations on aspects of government equalities policy or any other policy issue as directed.
-A number of reports have been reviewed with comments made in particular the Governments intention to appoint a minimum of 40% of the underrepresented sex to public boards and companies.
+Established in November 2017 with the expressed intention of advising the Minister with recommendations on aspects of government policy on any form of inequality.
+The role of WDM is to engage in discussion with government and lobby to introduce more women on government boards.
+The EU had a proposal to appoint a minimum of 40% of the underrepresented sex on public entities and large companies.

 Fiona Borg,a WDM board members is currently the Treasurer of emPOWer.